-pattern recognition algorithm.
-Tracking performances are based on parameterizations tuned on BABAR measured performances.
-Hits from neighboring tracks may be merged or associated to wrong tracks, but all generated tracks are reconstructed with no fake tracks.
-This fast simulation tool allows to study track parameter resolutions, but not the tracking efficiencies.
-The impact of the background on the resolution of the track impact parameters is show in Fig. 6.16.
-In order to address the issue of the pattern recognition capability of reconstructing tracks in the high background environment of SuperB, we have compared the SVT detector occupancies in BABAR with those estimated in SuperB.
-In particular we compared the cluster occupancies, defined as the detector hit occupancies after applying the time window cut divided by the multiplicity of the hits in a cluster.
-The value for the cluster occupancy averaged over all layers and sides that we estimated for Super B is about 0.3%.
-It is smaller than the maximal values reached in BABAR at high luminosity of about 0.7%, thanks to an improved hit time resolution in SuperB.
-When considering a scenario with an additional ×5 safety factor on background predictions for SuperB, we estimated an average cluster occupancy of about 1.5%.
-BABAR studies [8] for SVT performances in high background conditions have been used to estimate the efficiency to assign a hit to a track as a function of the cluster occupancy, that was found to be greater than 95% up to a 3% occupancy.
-These studies seems to indicate that the pattern recognition should be able to work without major problems also in presence of 5 times the nominal background.
-Also, for low momentum tracks not reaching the DCH, the additional Layer measurements should help the pattern recognition when using SVT only hits.
-Improvements in the pattern recognition algorithm are also expected with respect to the BABAR case if it will become necessary to operate with relatively high detector occupancies.
-As an example, we can refer to the case of the ALICE experiment upgrade [9].
+The Fast Simulation tool does not apply any pattern recognition algorithm.
+Tracking performance is based on parameterizations tuned on BABAR measured performance.
+Hits from neighboring tracks may be merged or associated to wrong tracks, but all generated tracks are reconstructed and no fake tracks are added.
+This fast simulation tool allows to study track parameter resolution, but not the tracking efficiency.
+The impact of the background on the resolution of the track impact parameters is shown in Fig. 6.16.
+In order to address the issue of the pattern recognition capability to reconstruct tracks in the high background environment of SuperB, SVT detector occupancies estimated in SuperB have been compared to those observed in BABAR.
+In particular we compared uster occupancy, defined as the detector his occupancy after applying the time window cut, divided by the hit multiplicity in a cluster.
+The average cluster occupancy over a rers and sides is estimated to be about 0.3% with nominal background in Super This cluster occupancy in Super B is smaller than the maximal value of about 0.7% reached at high luminosity in BABAR, thanks to the improved hit time resolution.
+When considering a scenario with an additional ×5 safety factor on background predictions for SuperB, the estimated average cluster occupancy is about 1.8% with nominal peaking-time configuration and about 1.5% with the shortest peaking times in Layer4 and Layer 5.
+BABAR studies [10] of SVT performance in high background conditions have been used to estimate the efficiency to assign a hit to a track as a function of the cluster occupancy, that was found to be greater than 95% up to a 3% occupancy [11].
+These studies indicate that the pattern recognition should be able to work without major problems also in presence of 5 times the nominal background.
+Moreover, for low momentum tracks not reaching the DCH, the additional Layer0 measurements should help the pattern recognition when using SVT hits only.
+Improvements in the pattern recognition algorithm may also be foreseen with respect to what has been used in BABAR.